 Job site Monster.com singles out “Sell me this pencil” as a job-interview challenge sometimes faced by those seeking sales jobs.
 It kind of makes sense — we’ve all met natural salespeople, and turning on that kind of charm in an interview can reveal whether you’re one of them.

-Tips: Your interviewer is looking for confidence, so don’t stammer and trail off when trying to find uses for the writing instrument.
-But don’t just rattle off a description.
+Tips: Your interviewer is looking for confidence, so avoid stammering or trailing off when searching for uses for the writing instrument.
 The best salespeople know to ask a prospective buyer plenty of questions first, to determine if he or she needs the product they’re hawking.
-If the stubborn response is, “I never write,” you’d be best to admit that not every product is for everyone, Monster notes.

 Tips: The most common answer is that the cover won’t fall into the hole, but if you can defend a different answer, go with it.
 It may be as simple as redefining the question — pointing out that manhole covers need to fit a manhole, and in this country, at least, manholes are generally round.